arokettu/bencode/docs/decoding.rst

 ======================

 .. versionchanged:: 3.0 ``Collection`` is now a real enum
-.. deprecated:: 3.1 Passing class names as handlers will be removed in 4.0
+.. versionchanged:: 4.0 Passing class names as handlers was removed

 Dictionaries and lists will be arrays by default.
 You can change this behavior with options.